 Answering Common Questions

-What does the words “nonpareille” on caper bottles mean?
+What do the words “nonpareille” on caper bottles mean?

-Literally translated form French, nonpareille means having no equal or “non-parallel”.
+Translated from French, nonpareille (nonpareil) means having no equal or “non-parallel”.
 On caper bottles, this means that they are the smallest size of capers.
 There is no other equal in size.
-So, when you purchase nonpareille capers, you buying capers that are about 7mm in size.
+So, when you purchase nonpareille capers, you are buying capers that are about 7mm in size.

 What’s the difference between capers and caper berries?

-Caperberries are larger in size and sometimes have the stem still attached.
+Caperberries are larger and sometimes have the stem still attached.
 They look more like green olives and not like capers.
-Nutrition wise, they have the same profile.
-Caper berries are a little more salty, but the taste difference is negligible.
+Nutrition-wise, they have the same profile.
+Caper berries are a little saltier, but the taste difference is negligible.
+Small capers are what you commonly see in grocery stores.

 Where can I buy capers?

-Capers are readily found in your local grocery stores and big box stores.
+Capers can be bought from your local grocery store or big box stores.
 Where possible, get the organic wild capers.
-I have seen them on (Affiliate Link) Amazon too.
+I have seen them on (Affiliate Link) Amazon, too.

 Can capers be grown at home?

 Capers will not survive in areas where the temp is below 18°F (-7°C).
 So, if you live in areas with winters, this crop will not grow there.
+When you have mature buds, it’s ready to harvest.
 For more information on growing them, check out this guide by Gardner’s Path.

 How do I store capers?